gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 Next, let's build a user-facing search interface for your site.
 It needs a way for the user to enter a search string, send that string to Algolia, receive matching results (_hits_ in Algolia speak) from your indices and finally display those to the user.
 Let's dive right in.

-We're going to assemble everything we need into a React `Search` component that we call from anywhere on our site where we want the user to be able to search.
+You're going to assemble everything you need into a React `Search` component that you call from anywhere on your site where you want the user to be able to search.
 Even though design varies strongly from site to site, I'll also go through the styles implemented with [`styled-components`](https://styled-components.com) in this guide since working out the CSS transitions to have the search field slide out as the user clicks on it and the results pane to appear once Algolia returns matches took some time.

 The `Search` components is made up of the following files: